mariodavid/mariodavid.github.io/_drafts/cuba-on-cloud-foundry.md

 First, i created an organisation called "cuba-ordermanagement".
 This oragnisation contains one *space*.
 A *space* is an aggregation of services and apps that are scoped via project or an environment.
 I created a space called "development", which should describe the phase of my imaginary continous delivery pipeline pipeline.

-As you see on the right, i already started my apps and one service, so let's get started with deploying an app on CF.
+As you see on the right, i already started my cuba app and one service, so let's get started with deploying an app on CF.

-## Make CUBA Cloud-ready &trade;

-There are a few things that have to be changed from the traditional deployment model.
-We'll go through it step by step so you should be able adjust your app right as we go.

 ### Create a postgres database in Cloud Foundry